jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W5.md

 | Project Description PDF            | `Group-#-LiveFoley.pdf`                |

 > ⚠️ **Follow the submission protocols carefully.
 Incorrect submissions may result in lost points.**

----

-## Assessment Notes

-- This is a **learning-focused assignment**
-- Minor technical imperfections are acceptable **if decisions are intentional and clearly applied**
-- Risk-taking and experimentation are encouraged within the assignment constraints

-For an **A+**, the work should demonstrate:

-- **Strong and intentional composition**, framing, and camera placement across all shots
-- **Effective use of chiaroscuro lighting**, showing control over contrast, shadow, and light direction
-- **Clear visual and conceptual coherence**, with lighting choices supporting the interview’s tone or presence
-- **High-quality audio**, with clean sound and successful synchronization across cameras
-- **Thoughtful editing**, including pacing, shot selection, and transitions that enhance clarity and rhythm
-- **Originality and artistry**

-> ❗ **Attendance and engagement are part of the rubric.**
-You are expected to work actively during class time and participate in all in-class activities.

 ________________________________________________________________________